bsccf/Uni-notes/Thermofluids/9 Kinetic theory of gas/ideal gas law.md

 These hold true for most common situations, but high temp's, pressures or densitys can [[this is the technical term|fuck it up]].
 When this occurs you can usually use the [[Van der Waals equation]].

+Also in an ideal gas temperature is a function of internal energy of the gas, so if there is no change in total internal energy (no work is done) then temperature dosn't change.

 ### Useful (Based) forms of the equation

 > ### $$ p\rho =  RT $$